 With these definitions, we are ready to write our function.

 But wait...
 We will be manipulating a data structure that uses Racket lists to represent two different kinds of expression.
 Some lists denote lambda expressions.
-Other lists denote applications of lambda expressions to arguments.
+Other lists denote applications of functions to arguments.

-This will require us to use many cars and cdrs to access parts of the data.
-What's worse, they will mean different things in the different parts of the same procedure!
+This will require us to use many cars and cdrs, or firsts and rests, or seconds and thirds to access parts of the data.
+What's worse, they will mean different things in the different parts of the same function!

 This data type begs us to use the Syntax Procedures design pattern.
 I ask you to read about this pattern for next time.
 For now, we will see it in action on our problem.

 Before we begin to implement our solution, I have created these syntax procedures for our little language.
-There are two kinds of syntax procedure in the file:
+There are three kinds of syntax procedure in the file:

-We are used to Racket data types having type predicates -- for example, symbol? and number?.
-We have also seen that Racket data structures have access procedures -- for example, car, rest, and vector-ref.
+We are used to Racket data types having type predicates -- for example, symbol?, number?, and list?.
+We have also seen that Racket provides access procedures for its data structures: for example, car and cdr, first and rest, and vector-ref.
+Finally, we have also seen that Racket provides constructors for its data structures, such as cons for pairs and list for lists.
 I have simply defined analogous functions for our data type, the syntax of the little language.

 These procedures allow us to write occurs-bound? in terms of the little language, rather than in terms of Racket's cars and cdrs, firsts and rests.
 It lets us think only about the problem spec and the language, not the underlying implementation.
 The difference will be noticeable.